ChooseWhy Choose This Program?

 Full-Time & Half-Time Faculty

-Emily Billo, Assistant Professor of Environmental Studies: Political ecology, environment and development, feminist epistemology and methodology, Latin America
+Emily Billo, Associate Professor of Environmental Studies: Political ecology, environment and development, feminist epistemology and methodology, Latin America

 Peggy Eppig, Lecturer in Environmental Studies: Environmental History and Sustainable Agriculture